 This week in Husker history

-The week of June 10-16, looking back in stretches of years divisible by five:
+The week of June 10-16, looking back in five-year intervals:

 «1932: Hugh Rhea, Nebraska's All-America tackle, sets a national collegiate record in the shot put with a throw of 52 feet, 5¾ inches at the NCAA track and field championships in Chicago, bettering the old mark by more than four inches.
 Rhea's victory in the event came after third-place finishes in 1930 and 1931. | Bio